javierbrea/eslint-plugin-boundaries/README.md

 }
 ```

-> Note: The `boundaries/ignore` option has precidence over `boundaries/include`.
+> Note: The `boundaries/ignore` option has precedence over `boundaries/include`.
 If you define `boundaries/include`, use `boundaries/ignore` to ignore subsets of included files.

 #### __`boundaries/root-path`__